Dallas Cowboys vs. Washington Football Team NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Washington stats and trends

-- Washington's games this season have gone over the total in six out of 14 opportunities (42.9%).
+- Washington's games this year have gone over the point total six times in 14 opportunities (42.9%).

 - When Washington records more than 20.9 points, it is 3-3 against the spread and 4-2 overall.

-- When Washington churns out over 356.9 yards, the team is 3-3 against the spread and 4-2 overall.
+- When Washington piles up more than 356.9 yards, the team is 3-3 against the spread and 4-2 overall.

-- The Football Team have turned the ball over 21 times, 10 fewer times than the Cowboys have forced turnovers (31).

 Home and road insights

-- At home this season, Dallas is 4-2 against the spread and 4-2 overall.
+- Dallas is 4-2 against the spread, and 4-2 overall, at home this year.

-- In four of six games at home this year, Dallas has hit the over.
+- In six games at home this year, Dallas has hit the over four times.

-- Away from home, Washington is 3-4 against the spread, and 3-4 overall.
+- On the road, Washington is 3-4 against the spread, and 3-4 overall.

-- The average total in Football Team away games this season is 45.4 points, 1.1 fewer than this outing's over/under (46.5).
+- Football Team away games this season average 45.4 total points, 1.6 fewer than this outing's over/under (47).

 Powered by Data Skrive.